Gabriel2409/obsidian_notes/Consistent hashing.md

 The idea is to map the key to a position in a circle and also map each server to a position in the circle.
 When a key is hashed, you move clockwise until you encounter a server.

-To evenly distribute load in case of à server failure, you can put virtual nodes on the cercle (each mapped to an existing server)
+To evenly distribute load in case of a server failure, you can put virtual nodes on the cercle (each mapped to an existing server)

 It is also possible to implement a flush mechanism to redirect existing keys to the correct server when the number of servers change